|

 Instead, I recommend using the Data-Based Observation Method, a 5-step process that includes the actual collection of observable behavior data.
 The steps are:

-1. Identify the standards.
-Be sure that they are worded so that observable behaviors demonstrating those standards can be clearly identified.
 Good standard: Students will be engaged in learning activities.
 Bad standard: Teachers will act in an ethical and professional manner at all times (what does 'ethical' look like?).

-2. Create indicators.
-Be sure that they describe the observable behavior identified in the standard.
 Good indicator: Students will listen attentively to the teacher, be productively engaged in individual work, or contribute to the work of a small group.
 Bad indicator: Students will follow teacher instructions as given (too vague and general).

 3. Set criteria.
 As a profession, we have not engaged in setting criteria for ourselves in concrete terms, so this part is a new conversation.